osrf/gazebo_user_guide/src/started_interfaces_ros.md

 implementing differential drive for 2-wheeled vehicles, or complex, such as implementing sophisticated controllers for armed robots.

-Examples of most commonly used ROS plugins can be found in [gazebo_plugins](http://ros.org/wiki/gazebo_plugins) or [drc plugins](https://bitbucket.org/osrf/drcsim).
+Examples of the most commonly used ROS plugins can be found in [gazebo_plugins](http://ros.org/wiki/gazebo_plugins) or [drc plugins](https://bitbucket.org/osrf/drcsim).

-In addition, a tutorial on how to compile a ROS enabled plugin within the Gazebo framework can be found [in the wiki tutorials section](http://gazebosim.org/wiki/Tutorials/1.2/ros_enabled_model_plugin).
+In addition, a tutorial on how to compile a ROS-enabled plugin within the Gazebo framework can be found [in the Wiki tutorials section](http://gazebosim.org/wiki/Tutorials/1.2/ros_enabled_model_plugin).

 Once a ROS-enabled plugin is compiled, it should work just like any other [Gazebo plugin](@ref started__components__plugins).